 27. Effect of breach of Act on contract

-(1) Except as provided in section 13(2), 21(3)(a) or 26(2), a contract or a provision of a contract is not illegal, void or unenforceable only because a requirement of this Act is not complied with.
+(1) Except as provided in section 13(2), or 26(2) or by an order referred to in the Building Services (Complaint Resolution and Administration) Act 2011 section 41(3)(a), a contract or a provision of a contract is not illegal, void or unenforceable only because a requirement of this Act is not complied with.

 (2) Nothing in subsection (1) affects the operation of section 28.

+[Section 27 amended by No. 16 of 2011 s.
+123.]

 28. Contracting out forbidden

 (1) An agreement or arrangement that purports to exclude or restrict the operation of any provision of this Act or to modify any such provision to the disadvantage of an owner is to that extent void.